fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 We will use the functional API a lot more from now on.
-This section of the lab aims to provide a brief overview of the Keras functional API, as we will be going into much more depth in later chapters.
+This section of the lab aims to provide a brief overview of the Keras functional API, as we will be going into much more depth in later labs.
 Firstly, let\'s look at a simple two-layer network in both the sequential and functional way: